 Combat Pay Perks

 Potential for retirement savings.
 Even better, the IRS will let you put tax-free combat pay in the Thrift Savings Plan or an Individual Retirement Account.

-Your federal Thrift Savings Plan also benefits, as your combat-zone service will boost traditional TSP contribution limits to $51,000 in 2013 and $52,000 in 2014.
+Your federal Thrift Savings Plan also benefits, as your combat-zone service will boost traditional TSP contribution limits to $53,000 in 2015.
 Dollars that go into your traditional TSP tax-free won't be taxed when you withdraw the money -- though you will owe tax on the earnings.
 If you're rolling over a traditional TSP that has tax-free contributions, consider creating two separate rollovers: one for the taxable contributions and earnings, and the other for the tax-free assets.
 This will not only simplify accounting, but also ensure you properly recognize your tax-free combat pay contributions that may have been deposited to a traditional TSP/rollover IRA.

 Filing extensions and more.
 When you're fighting for freedom, your tax return is probably the last thing on your mind.
 You can't put off filing taxes forever, but you may qualify for a deadline extension for several tax-related actions, including: